|

 We have traded emails several times before.
 I have mainly asked you for contacts of other patients (like myself) who needed heart valve replacement following radiotherapy for Hodgkin’s lymphoma.

-I had my aortic valve replaced exactly one week ago now (with a bovine valve) at the Mercy Hospital in Auckland, New Zealand.
+I had my diseased aortic valve replaced exactly one week ago now (with a bovine valve) at the Mercy Hospital in Auckland, New Zealand.
 I came home after five nights and I’m surviving on just 4 paracetamol a day!

 I thoroughly enjoyed reading your book.
 Your experience, research and patient stories helped prepare me for the surgery and the recovery.
 So you know, I was really concerned about the day-to-day challenges during the early recovery.